vladyslav-pyrch/Ultimate-Slovak-Conjugation/Manual.md

 ![future.png](static%2Fimages%2Ffuture.png)

-This card is prompting for *budeme robiť*.
+This card is prompting for *bude robiť*.

 **8. Present conditional**<br>
 Cards in present tense have: